-Abdominal Pain

-Vomiting and Diarrhea
+Abdominal Pain Vomiting and Diarrhea

-- Abdominal/ back pain in women of childbearing age should be treated as pregnancy related until proven otherwise. - The diagnosis of abdominal aneurysm should be considered with abdominal pain, with or without back and/ or lower extremity pain or diminished pulses, especially in patients over 50 and/ or patients with shock/ poor perfusion.
+- Recommended Exam: Mental Status, Skin, HEENT, Neck, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Abdominal/ back pain in women of childbearing age should be treated as pregnancy related until proven otherwise. - The diagnosis of abdominal aneurysm should be considered with abdominal pain, with or without back and/ or lower extremity pain or diminished pulses, especially in patients over 50 and/ or patients with shock/ poor perfusion.
 Notify receiving facility early with suspected abdominal aneurysm. - Consider cardiac etiology in patients > 35, diabetics and/ or women, especially with upper abdominal complaints. - Heart Rate: Tachycardia is one of the first clinical signs of dehydration and volume depletion and typically increases as dehydration becomes more severe. - Nausea without vomiting should be treated like vomiting.
-Patient will benefit from symptom control with antiemetic even if not actively vomiting. - Isolated vomiting in children is common but can be a sign of more serious pathology.
-Pyloric stenosis, bowel obstruction, and CNS processes (bleeding, tumors, or increased CSF pressures) all often present with vomiting. - Vomiting and diarrhea are common symptoms, but can be the symptoms of uncommon and serious pathology such as stroke, CO poisoning, acute MI, new onset diabetes, diabetic ketoacidosis (DKA), and organophosphate poisoning.
-Maintain a high index of suspicion for serious pathology.
+Patient will benefit from symptom control with antiemetic even if not actively vomiting. - Promethazine (Phenergan):